National Organization for Rare Disorders, Inc.

 - Email: firstname.lastname@example.org

 - Philadelphia, PA 19104

 - Fax: (215)349-5266

 For a Complete Report

 The information provided in this report is not intended for diagnostic purposes.
 It is provided for informational purposes only.
-NORD recommends that affected individuals seek the advice or counsel of their own personal physicians.

 It is possible that the title of this topic is not the name you selected.
-Please check the Synonyms listing to find the alternate name(s) and Disorder Subdivision(s) covered by this report
+Please check the Synonyms listing to find the alternate name(s) and Disorder Subdivision(s) covered by this report.

 This disease entry is based upon medical information available through the date at the end of the topic.
 Since NORD's resources are limited, it is not possible to keep every entry in the Rare Disease Database completely current and accurate.
 Please check with the agencies listed in the Resources section for the most current information about this disorder.

-Last Updated: 1/20/2012
+Last Updated: 4/25/2008

-Copyright 1999, 2002, 2003, 2006, 2009, 2012 National Organization for Rare Disorders, Inc.
+Copyright 2001 National Organization for Rare Disorders, Inc.